RackHD/docs/README.md

 sphinx-autobuild -H 0.0.0.0 -p 8000 . _build/html
 ```

 and navigate to http://&lt;server ip>:8000 to see the docs
 the default url is http://127.0.0.1:8000

+JOE WAS HERE